LongHZ140516/awesome-framework-gallery/README.md

 ![SustainableDevelopment](images/Remote%20Sensing/SustainableDevelopment.jpg)

-### 32. A new multivariate index for ecological security assessment in the China-Myanmar border region
+### 32. [Journal of Environmental Management'24] A new multivariate index for ecological security assessment in the China-Myanmar border region
 **Authors:** Yi Zou, Siqi Wang, Xuan Luo, Hanyu Jin, Xin Xiao, Yungang Li
 <details span><summary><b>Abstract</b></summary>
 The coordination of development efforts and ecological conservation in China's border regions is a significant challenge due to the overlap of biodiversity hotspots, ecologically fragile zones, and impoverished areas.
 Achieving the harmonious integration of ecological preservation and economic development relies on the fundamental assessment of ecological security (ES).
 However, comprehensive assessments of ES in border regions remain limited.
 This study introduces a new index, the multivariate ecological security index (MESI), which integrates ecosystem vigor, organization, elasticity, services and risk.
 Here, the MESI was utilized to assess the temporal and spatial changes in ES and its associated impact factors in the China-Myanmar border region (CMBR) from 2000 to 2020.
 The MESI provides a clear representation of the actual ES status in the CMBR, exhibiting a significant correlation with the eco-environmental quality index (EEQI; p < 0.01).
 The ES status exhibited notable spatial heterogeneity in the CMBR, consisting primarily of both relatively safe and safe levels, which accounted for approximately 85% of the total area.
 From 2000 to 2020, the CMBR experienced a gradual improvement in ES status, with the area experiencing an increase in the ES level accounting for 23.41% of the total area, which exceeded the proportion of the area experiencing a decrease in the ES level (4.71%).
 The combined impact of multiple factors exerted a greater influence on ES than did individual factors alone.
 Notably, human factors increasingly influenced the ES status during the study period.
 The results of this study provide valuable insights for ecological preservation and sustainable management in the CMBR, and the MESI can be extended to assess the ES of other regions.